 However, I am compelled to write this because of 3 situations with our mentoring that have arisen in the past 4 weeks.
 Whether you are reading this as we’ve published this in January or if you’re reading it in June whilst you’re on your summer break, the message remains the same.
-START PLANNING YOUR FOLIO NOW!
+START PLANNING ART SCHOOL PORTFOLIO NOW!
 As soon as you know you want to apply to art college take that as the day you start planning.

-All students have different needs and their folios tend to be a various stages of development depending on what they are currently studying ie. at school, on a Further Education course, taking a year out, in employment etc. Even within that, a school portfolio from one school can be at a very different stage from one school than it can from another depending on how much direction and support they have from their tutors / teachers.
+All students have different needs and their folios tend to be various stages of development depending on what they are currently studying ie. at school, on a Further Education course, taking a year out, in employment, etc. Even within that, a school portfolio from one school can be at a very different stage from one school than it can from another depending on how much direction and support they have from their tutors/teachers.

-When I am planning for the Portfolio Oomph website, the Facebook and Twitter pages and my whole year, I work to a time frame of the start of the academic year.
-For those of you in Scotland that’s August, England, Wales and N. Ireland it’s more like September.
+When I am planning for the Portfolio Oomph website, the Facebook and Twitter pages, and my whole year, I work to a time frame of the start of the academic year.
+For those of you in Scotland, that’s August, England, Wales and N. Ireland it’s more like September.
 So let’s use September as a general guide.
-Those of you outside the UK, use this date too.
+Those of you outside the UK, use this data too.

 Our main eBooks that will get you started with your art portfolio ideas are the eBook bundle (but you can buy them separately too).
 For art sketchbook ideas then download our Sketchbook Development eCourse.
 These are essential reading before you even start your portfolio.

 You cannot be starting new work that is the main thrust of your portfolio just days before the digital portfolio is required.
 All colleges ask to see your research and development alongside your finished pieces – research and development have to be just that, to show how your ideas have evolved and they cannot successfully be developed in such a small time frame.